Welcome to the localization jungle

 Meet the locals

-I recall the day I entered this language services jungle.
-I knew next to nothing about it, only that there’s translators translating stuff.
-I soon discovered an entire ecosystem of groups and interconnected systems.
+We recall the day we entered this language services jungle.
+We knew next to nothing about it, only that there’s translators translating stuff.
+We soon discovered an entire ecosystem of groups and interconnected systems.
 The do’s and don’ts.
 The ideas you should throw out of the window as soon as you start talking localization.
-It took a while to learn my way around.
-After all, nobody gave me a map back then.
+It took a while to learn our way around.
+After all, nobody gave us a map back then.
 Thankfully, there were tribes of friendly locals to help guide me.

 Language services professionals are, by and large, a sociable bunch.
-Some of them do prefer working alone, others have seen the value in teaming up to tackle bigger tasks and/or cover more languages.
-I’ve identified several such tribes of people along my journey:
+Some of them do prefer working alone, while others have seen the value in teaming up to tackle bigger tasks and/or cover more languages.
+We’ve identified several such tribes of people along our journey:

 - Language services buyers (LSBs), or those that purchase language services to meet the needs of their global customer base

 - Individual contractors – most likely translators (we dub them Contracted Language Professionals, (CLPs)

 - People who banded together to boost their survivability in their corner of the jungle (the Local In-Country Single-Language Service Providers, or SLPs)

 - A group of people whose parcel of the jungle seemed too small so they expanded to cover multiple languages/regions (the Regional Multiple Language Services Providers, RMLSPs)